Dmumladz3/Epam-course-module1/modules/53. Kafka Streams/Homework.md

   and only if a difference between time when they appeared/were_pushed isn't more than 1 minute.
 The value of joined messages has to be in the following format:
 >  left_value + <any_separator> + right_value
-- (Optional) In the JOIN add 30 seconds to JOIN records which can be out of order
+- In the JOIN add 30 seconds to join records which can be out of order
 - Print to the console every result of JOIN
 <br><br>